ywcui1990/numenta-apps/grok/README.rst

     python setup.py init

-Review your grok configuration file and make changes as necessary.
+Review your htm-it configuration file and make changes as necessary.

-Common Grok Environment Variables
+Common HTM-IT Environment Variables
 =================================

-`APPLICATION_CONFIG_PATH`: directory path where active Grok application configuration files are located
+`APPLICATION_CONFIG_PATH`: directory path where active HTM-IT application configuration files are located

 `AWS_ACCESS_KEY_ID`: The AWS access key

 `AWS_SECRET_ACCESS_KEY`: The AWS secret key

-`GROK_API_KEY`: If defined, grok's `setup.py init` uses its value to initialize the `[security] apikey` setting in grok's `application.conf`; if not defined, grok's `setup.py init` will generate the API key automatically.
+`HTM-IT_API_KEY`: If defined, htm-it's `setup.py init` uses its value to initialize the `[security] apikey` setting in htm-it's `application.conf`; if not defined, htm-it's `setup.py init` will generate the API key automatically.

-`GROK_HOME`: the directory path of the parent directory of the grok package directory; the pipeline code relies on this environment variable being set.
-The application code falls back to a computed path if `GROK_HOME` is not in the environment.
+`HTM-IT_HOME`: the directory path of the parent directory of the htm-it package directory; the pipeline code relies on this environment variable being set.
+The application code falls back to a computed path if `HTM-IT_HOME` is not in the environment.

-`GROK_LOG_DIR`: Directory path where application logs should be stored;
+`HTM-IT_LOG_DIR`: Directory path where application logs should be stored;
-application code falls back to the parent directory of grok's package directory.
+application code falls back to the parent directory of htm-it's package directory.

-Grok Environment Variables Specific to the Build System
+HTM-IT Environment Variables Specific to the Build System
 =======================================================

 `JOB_NAME`: Name of the build job; used by build pipeline and